PowerCommands/KubernetesTutorials/wiki/Deploy-Your-First-App.md

 kubernetes            ClusterIP   10.96.0.1       <none>        443/TCP          22h
 kubernetes-bootcamp   NodePort    10.103.59.168   <none>        3000:30460/TCP   111s
 ```
-Open this URL in your webbrowser: http://localhost:30460
+Open this URL in your browser: http://localhost:30460
 If it´s not working, check the port number after 3000: it may not be the same as this example.

 You shoud now see the famous OWASP Juice shop!